 Makimura (Tokyo)

-Specialty: High-class Japanese cuisine, with an emphasis on seasonal dishes prepared with technical skill and creativity.
+Specialty: High-class Japanese cuisine, emphasizing seasonal dishes prepared with technical skill and creativity.

 Specialty: High French gastronomy with Japanese influences, offering refined and complex dishes with exceptional flavors.